flewsoftware/tcp.io/README.md

 ## What is TCP.IO
 TCP.IO enables real-time bidirectional event-based communication.
 Inspired by Socket.IO,
+⚠ TCP.IO IS NOT READY FOR PRODUCTION

 ## What can I use it for
 * To create messaging apps